Emile Heskey: Style of play

 Heskey played as a striker, being a mobile yet powerful targetman, gifted with pace, physical strength, and an ability to utilise his height to win aerial challenges; he was also an intelligent and hard working player, known for his movement and athleticism.
 His play was likened to "a blunt instrument with which to bludgeon defences".
-His main contributions to the team lied in the way he held the ball up with his back to goal and drew defenders out, leaving space behind him for another player to score.
+His main contributions to the team lay in the way he held the ball up with his back to goal and drew defenders out, leaving space behind him for another player to score.
 He was credited as being an unselfish player who would link-up well with other players and create space or chances for teammates, allowing other forwards to benefit.
 He was not a prolific goalscorer, or particularly graceful or skilful from a technical standpoint, but was able to provide a significant number of assists when deployed as a second striker in an attacking partnership alongside another striker.
 He was quoted as saying "Forwards are judged on their goalscoring but I like to think I bring a lot more to the game and I do get pleasure from assisting".
 He impressed the England staff with his versatility, as he could also play down the left wing, in addition to his usual role as an out–and–out striker; he also drew praise from managers and teammates over his selfless team-play.
 However, he was criticised by the media for his lack of goals and perceived poor mentality; lapses in his goalscoring were described as being "hardly uncommon".
 It was stated in 2008 that "It is only the perception of his talents that changes" after Heskey stated he was no better or worse than before.
 Although primarily a forward, he was also used in a more withdrawn role on occasion during his time with Aston Villa, functioning as an attacking midfielder, whose role was to link-up the midfield with the attack, or even as a central midfielder.